3 Ways to Add a Changing Room to Your Pontoon

 It can be purchased for as little as $70 and is a popular option for pontoon boats that don't have a custom changing room built into the boat.
 It comes in a variety of colors.

 Option #3: Build in a custom changing room from parts

 Lastly, you can go the DIY method and build a custom changing room to your liking.
-Probably the best place to find the parts for building in a pontoon boat changing room is on eBay.
-They have a number of ready-built changing rooms that all you need to do is slip into an enclosure on the boat suitable for fitting the changing room station.
+Probably the best place to find the parts for building a pontoon boat changing room is on eBay.
+They have a number of ready-built changing rooms that all you need to do is slip into an enclosure on the boat.

 It's really a very simple process if you're rebuilding or renovating a pontoon boat and don't want to go through the hours and hours of work that can be necessary to install the hinges and springs to make your own.
 The cost is a little high on some of these solutions, but it will end up looking professional and functional.